Creatomate/creatomate-preview/README.md

 See the Preview SDK in action here: [Video Preview Demo](https://github.com/Creatomate/video-preview-demo)

+### Compatibility

+Because live video rendering is very demanding on the device's hardware, this library only works on modern desktop web browsers, such as Chrome, Firefox, Edge, Opera, and Safari.
+Mobile devices are not supported.
+Render an MP4 preview through the API to support smartphone devices.
+Tip: Use the [render_scale](https://creatomate.com/docs/api/rest-api/post-v1-renders) API parameter (10% to 100%) to generate a low-resolution preview without changing the composition or template.

 ## Issues & Comments

 Feel free to contact us if you encounter any issues with the library or Creatomate API at [support@creatomate.com](mailto:support@creatomate.com).